dsmedhansen/twitter-case/README.md

 # twitter-case

+Last sprint to-do's:
+- Correlation between trump vote and trump sentiment at the county level
+- build and illustrate topic model

 This is the github repo for our first case study.

 The overall goal of this assignment will be to show differences in a selected group of battleground states and districts within those states